 Groupthink is a cognitive bias that occurs when group members prioritize harmony and conformity over critical thinking and independent decision-making, leading to poor decision-making and a lack of creativity.

-Groupthink is a phenomenon that occurs when the members of a group make a decision or come to a conclusion without adequately considering all of the available options or alternatives.
+Groupthink is a phenomenon in which members of a group make a decision or reach a conclusion without adequately considering all available options.
 It is characterized by a desire for harmony and conformity within the group, which can lead to a lack of critical thinking and a failure to consider the potential consequences of a decision.

-Groupthink can occur in any type of group.
-Still, it is more likely to happen in highly cohesive groups, insulated from outside influences and with a strong desire to reach a consensus.
+Groupthink can occur in any group.
+Still, it is more likely to happen in highly cohesive groups, insulated from outside influences, and with a strong desire to reach a consensus.
 It can lead to poor decision-making and a lack of creativity and innovation within the group.

-Several factors can contribute to groupthink, including the presence of a strong leader who dominates the discussion, the lack of diversity within the group, and the lack of an effective decision-making process.
+Several factors can contribute to groupthink, including a strong leader who dominates the discussion, a lack of diversity within the group, and an ineffective decision-making process.

-To avoid groupthink, it is crucial for groups to encourage open and honest communication, to seek out diverse perspectives, and to have a structured process for making decisions that allows for the consideration of multiple options.
+To avoid groupthink, it is crucial for groups to encourage open and honest communication, seek diverse perspectives, and adopt a structured decision-making process that considers multiple options.

 Difference Between Groupthink and Group PolarizationIf everyone is thinking alike, then somebody isn't thinking.